 If your club owns or leases a hut it is important that the property is properly insured.
-As many huts are of unusual construction or in remote locations such cover can be difficult to find on an individual basis and so Perkins Slade, working with the BMC, has arranged a bespoke scheme with Hiscox Insurance.
+As many huts are of unusual construction or in remote locations such cover can be difficult to find on an individual basis and so Howden, working with the BMC, has arranged a bespoke scheme with Hiscox Insurance.

 Under this scheme your club can arrange cover for the buildings, contents, equipment & plant and business interruption.
 This includes cover for non-standard contruction properties.

 The property policy includes cover for flood damage, subject to a policy excess of £1,500, and storm damage, subject to a policy excess of £500.
 All other claims are subject to a policy excess of £100.

 As a member of the BMC, a club that owns a hut (or a hut trust) is protected by Public Liability Insurance with a limit of indemnity of £10m.
 This policy include cover for commitee members, directors and trustees and specifically notes "representation on any management committee or acting as a trustee with respect to the operation of mountaineering huts" within the cover.

 Employers liability cover should be arranged by all clubs that have a hut as this would protect your club in respect of legal liability for damages and legal costs arising out of death or injury caused to employees in the course of their employment.
 This applies to employees such as cleaner and maintenance personnel but would also cover volunteers who are carrying out work at your hut.

 Should you require Employers Liability, we can provide this without additional premium.
 The limit of indemnity per incident will be £10 million with the exception of terrorism, which will be limited to £5 million per period.

 If you wish to apply for Employers Liability cover, please complete and return the application form.